Blood Chemistry Testing

 Regenerus Labs is a UK-based functional laboratory I have worked with for many years — I co-founded Omnos, which is now integrated with Regenerus.
 Their 57-marker blood chemistry panel covers the essential clinical territory without unnecessary duplication.
 The panel has been curated for functional clinical work: the markers are selected with interpretation in mind, not just coverage for coverage's sake.

+One honest correction to an earlier version of this page: this panel does not include CRP, ESR, fasting insulin or homocysteine.
+If those are the markers your question needs, the Functional Platinum panel below is the right choice — or your GP will run CRP and ESR at no cost.
 What makes Regenerus particularly useful is that the panel can be requested alongside home phlebotomy, and their reporting integrates well with the other functional tests in the TDG Five-Test Programme.
 For clients who are also running DUTCH Plus, GI-MAP, and OAT, the Regenerus panel fits cleanly into that interpretive framework.

 Strengths